package core:net

 dial_tcp_from_address_and_port :: proc(address: Address, port: int, options: TCP_Options = default_tcp_options) -> (socket: TCP_Socket, err: Network_Error) {…}

-Dial from an Address
+Dial from an Address.

 dial_tcp_from_endpoint ¶